 Prolific offender Peter Anthony Alexander got a lesson in “work ethic” from RCMP Member Donovan Tait.
 On May 7th, the manhunt for drug addict Peter Alexander ended and Alexander learned Nanaimo RCMP never rest.
 Alexander was chased down and arrested by off duty Nanaimo RCMP Member, Sgt.
 Donovan Tait.
 I love this story because it shows the spirit of dedication of most RCMP Members.

 It is especially sweet because of who Peter Alexander is.
 This guy has been a one man crime spree.
 His court sheet on the CSO site shows thirty-two entries.
-His charges include robbery, break and enter and assault causing bodily harm.
+His charges include robbery, break and enter, uttering threats, and assault causing bodily harm.
 And that doesn’t include his “firearm” charges.
 At the time of his arrest, he was wanted on SEVEN OUTSTANDING OFFENSES.
 He is a very dangerous dude.

 Alexander has been in the news before